St. John the Evangelist Church. Walton-on-the-Hill, Liverpool

 click here to see the choir Facebook page

-Choir Pictures (click on links below)
+Choir Articles (click on links below)

-RSCM Choir Festival Evensong: 8th May 2010
+RSCM Choir Festival Evensong: 8th May 2010.

 Liverpool Cathedral: 25th July 2010